 Born at London, Ontario on 24 April 1875, son of Samuel Hooper and Jane Ferguson Simpson (1855-1942), he came to Winnipeg as a child and was educated locally.
-He joined his father’s architectural practice as a draftsman and, after his father’s death in 1911, he took over the practice, changing its name in 1913 after going into partnership with William T. Davis.
+He joined his father’s architectural practice as a draftsman and, after his father’s death in 1911, he practiced in partnership with William Thraves Davis.
 He served as Secretary to the Winnipeg Builders Exchange in the 1910s.
 On 5 June 1899, he married Margaret Ann Bell (1876-1958) at Emerson and they had three daughters: Margaret Bell Hooper (1900-?, wife of Thomas A. Spear), Dorothy Gertrude Hooper (1903-1978, wife of Irvin A. Plumm), and Jean Simpson Hooper (1915-?, wife of Terry Norvell).
 He was a member of the Knights of Pythias and St. Matthew’s Anglican Church.
 He died at Red Deer, Alberta on 7 August 1940 and was buried in the St. John’s Cathedral Cemetery.

 Some of his architectural works in Manitoba included:

 “City architect dies in Alberta,” Winnipeg Tribune, 8 August 1940, page 3.

 Obituary, Winnipeg Free Press, 8 August 1940, page 11.